WinterNox/Circular-Walls-PewPew-Live/README.md

 # Circular Walls (PewPew Live)

 **Circular Walls** is a module that allows level creators to create almost perfect circular wall collisions in PewPew Live without using a lot of resources or needing more than the limit of 200 walls.
 It can be used extremely easily even by the people who have just stepped into level creation in PewPew Live.
-Though, keep in mind that this module only provides the functionality of circular walls and no visual elements.
-The mesh for the walls are to be created manually by the level creator.

-**Note: The module only provides the functionality of the walls, not any graphical elements are included.**
+**Note: The module only provides the functionality of the walls, without any graphical elements are included.
+The mesh for the walls are to be created manually by the level creator.**

 ## Installation